Fundamental Limits of Rigid Body Localization: Introduction

+To the best of our knowledge, no general and comprehensive approach to compute \acp{CRLB} for \ac{RBL} problems have yet been given, which is the goal of this article.
+In so doing, we shall also build on a modern approach to constructing \acs{FIM} \cite{Ghods_2014}, whereby each input measurement, as well as the corresponding type of error, is accounted for independently\footnote{This assumes, of course, that measurements are obtained independently, which however is the case in the vast majority of real-life applications, and which in any case yields an absolute limit.}}.
+Such an approach, here referred to as the \textit{information-centric} \ac{FIM} formulation, defines the \ac{FIM} in a sum-product form that can be applied and extended to any type of localization scenario, including the \ac{RBL} problem.

-Building on the latter idea, we propose in this article a novel formulation of the \ac{CRLB} suitable to \ac{RBL}, namely, aimed at determining the fundamental limit on the estimate of the translation and the rotation of a rigid body relative to a given reference.
-To that extend, we first revisit the original information-centric \ac{FIM} formulation for a target group of independent nodes, which is then extended to the case of a rigid body, evaluating it with respect to the rotation and translation parameters by making use of the simple sum-product formulation of the \ac{FIM} and the well-known chain rule for partial derivatives.
+All in all, we propose in this article a novel formulation of the \ac{CRLB} suitable to \ac{RBL}, namely, aimed at determining the fundamental limit on the estimate of the translation and the rotation of a rigid body relative to a given reference { position}.
+To that extend, we first revisit the original information-centric \ac{FIM} formulation for a target group of independent nodes {\cite{Ghods_2014}}, which is then extended to the case of a rigid body, evaluating it with respect to the rotation and translation parameters by making use of the simple sum-product formulation of the \ac{FIM}.
 The proposed {\ac{CRLB} expression} can be applied to any type of rigid body localization scenario, where we additionally provide the closed-form expressions for specific case of the constrained bound for the rotation matrix, since the rotation matrix is part of the special orthogonal group.

-The contributions of this article are summarized as follows: \begin{itemize} \item Leveraging an information-centric \ac{FIM} formulation, novel \acp{CRLB} for \ac{RBL} are derived, which captures the fundamental limits of the estimates of translation and rotation angles of rigid bodies, relative to a reference. \item Addressing the orientation estimation further, a variation of the latter bound is also derived for the case where the entire rotation matrix, rather than individual angles, is obtained. \end{itemize}
+The contributions of this article are summarized as follows: \begin{itemize} {\item Leveraging an information-centric approach to constructing the \ac{FIM} \cite{Ghods_2014}, a novel general framework to obtain \acp{CRLB} for \ac{RBL} is derived, which captures the fundamental limits of the estimates of translation and rotation angles of rigid bodies, relative to a reference position. \item Closed-form expressions for the derived \acp{CRLB} are offered for multiple measurement types and error distributions, which can be directly applied to any \ac{RBL} scenario and enable a straightforward calculation of the bounds if new measurements are added or removed. \item Addressing the orientation estimation further, a variation of the latter bound is also derived for the case where the entire rotation matrix, rather than individual angles, is obtained, where the rotation matrix is constrained to be in the special orthogonal group. } \end{itemize}

 The remainder of the article is {organized} as follows.
 First, a description of the rigid body representation and a description of the information-centric \ac{FIM} formulation {are} offered in Section \ref{sec:prior}.
 Then, in Section \ref{sec:prop}, the proposed derivation of the \acp{CRLB} for the parameters estimated in \ac{RBL} problems is {explained}.
 Finally, a numerical evaluation of the proposed bounds is presented in Section \ref{sec:res}, along with comparisons with various related \ac{SotA} \ac{RBL} algorithms.
 Conclusions and some words on possible future work then follow in Section \ref{sec:conclusions}, and some additional material aimed at facilitating understanding of some the work are offered in Appendices.